aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/calculate-formulas/direct-calculation-of-custom-function-without-writing-it-in-a-worksheet/_index.md

 {{% /alert %}}
 ## **Direct calculation of custom function without writing it in a worksheet**
 Please see the following sample code that illustrates the usage of this method.
-We have used a custom function named *MyCompany.CustomFunction()* and we calculate its value as "Aspose.Cells." by ourselves and then this value is automatically concatenated with the value of cell A1 which is "Welcome to " by the calculation engine and the final calculated value returns as "Welcome to Aspose.Cells.".
-As you can see in a code that we have not written our custom function anywhere in a worksheet and it is calculated directly by our own custom logic.
+We have used a custom function named *MyCompany.CustomFunction()* and we calculate its value as "Aspose.Cells." ourself; then this value is automatically concatenated with the value of cell A1, which is "Welcome to ", by the calculation engine, and the final calculated value is "Welcome to Aspose.Cells.".
+As you can see in the code, we have not written our custom function anywhere in a worksheet; it is calculated directly by our own custom logic.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ImplementDirectCalculationOfCustomFunction-ImplementDirectCalculationOfCustomFunction.java" >}}
 ## **Console Output**